 Charter for a responsible representation

-In May 2014, Societe Generale wished to follow Transparency International France's collective declaration for the promotion of transparent and honest lobbying, considering principles recommended by Transparency International France.
-The Group also published a Charter for a responsible representation for public authorities and representative institutions.
-In accordance with our commitments, the Group's main stances regarding its policy of responsible representation are public.
+In 2014, Societe Generale signed the Joint Declaration proposed by Transparency International France to promote honorable, transparent lobbying.
+The Group has also published a Charter for responsible representation before public authorities and representative institutions.
+The main public stances adopted by the Group in connection with its responsible representation policy are public.